pulsar-edit/pulsar-edit.github.io/docs/blog/20230201-Daeraxa-FebUpdate.md

 appreciate everything you give and make so much of what we want to do, possible.

-Our first big expenditure we voted for (outside of ongoing hosting costs) will be to pay for licences from Apple and Microsoft so that we can finally sign our binaries to prevent the issue of new users being told that they are broken, dangerous or may contain harmful code. [@Meadowsys] has already started on the macOS process of this so with any luck the need to run a special command just
+Our first big expenditure we voted for (outside of ongoing hosting costs) will be to pay for Code Signing Certificates from Apple and Microsoft so that we can finally sign our binaries to prevent the issue of new users being told that they are broken, dangerous or may contain harmful code. [@Meadowsys] has already started on the macOS process of this so with any luck the need to run a special command just